 Important: as of April 15th, 2020 it is not possible to commit to the implementation of Phase 2.
 Zuken requires the harness team to verify that the results from Phase 1 meets expectations and can be loaded into COMSOL.

 Enhance the export capability to provide a batch export of every segment within the harness:

-DXF

 Excel

 Each file name will consist:

 <harness_filename>--segment_ID_<Segment name>.xlsx